kieron-dev/waffle/markdown/dada-02.md

 ## Challenge

+### Using SQL Injection:
-* Login to the Juice Shop as the first valid user (admin)
+* Login to the Juice Shop without knowing a user email or password
 * Login as `support@juice-sh.op`
 * Login as an existing user beginning with `J1`
 * Login as user with id = `8`

 ---

+## Question

 ### How can you force the following queries (or equivalent)?